-IEEE Std 802.16 defines a 24-bit number to identify the operator of an 802.16 base station.
-This Operator ID is combined with an additional 24-bit programmable field to define the 48-bit Base Station ID (see subclause 6.3.2.3.2 in IEEE Std 802.16).
+This Operator ID (OID) is combined with an additional 24-bit programmable field to define the 48-bit Base Station ID (see subclause 6.3.2.3.2 in IEEE Std 802.16).
 In IEEE Std 802.16, subclause 6.3.2.3.47 requires that the 24-bit Operator ID be a "Unique ID assigned to the operator."

-Just as the 24-bit Operator ID uniquely identifies the operator of an IEEE 802.16 network of base stations from all other operators of IEEE 802.16 networks, in the 48-bit Base Station ID, provision for the 24-bit Operator ID assignment reserves a 24-bit block of programmable identifiers to uniquely identify each base station within one operator network.
+Provided that Just as the 24-bit Operator IDoperator assigns unique numbers to the least significant 24-bits of the Base Station Identifier, this results in a globally unique Base Station Identifier, as long as the OID is globally unique uniquely identifies the operator of an IEEE 802.16 network of base stations from all other operators of IEEE 802.16 networks, in the 48-bit Base Station ID, provision for the 24-bit Operator ID assignment reserves a 24-bit block of programmable identifiers to uniquely identify each base station within one operator network.

-Operator ID
+IEEE 802.16 Operator ID

-A Operator ID is a sequence of 24 bits.
-It is administered by the IEEE in a 24-bit format which is bit compliant with IEEE Std 802.16.
+A-The IEEE 802.16 Operator ID is a sequence of 24 bits.
+It is administered by the IEEE Registration Authority in a 24-bit format which is bit compliant with IEEE Std 802.16.